b-wave/uDSKY/README.md

 The X/Y row - column pattern is fairly self-explanitory.
 The final assembly feels like holding some chain-mail armor.
 The only difficulties were to use small wire "U" shapes instead of straight from pin to pin.
 This makes the spacing of the keys line up to the holes on the base plate a little eaiser.
-The second is the two columns on the ends don't precicely line up anyway on one side, it helps to rotate those two keys 90deg.
-*see on the right hand side of bottom view:*
+The second is the two columns on the ends don't line up anyway on one side, it helps to flip those two end keys, the pads match and the keycap will still go on correctly. *NOTE: see the flip keys on on the right hand side of bottom view:*

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20160903_165413.jpg)
 Matrix of Keys